| The

 they replace rather than displace normal brain with resultant little mass

+effect.
 Microscopically PCNSL are

 richly cellular with large round or oval cells with a lymphoid